william-ong1/aurelo/backend/SETUP_SUPABASE.md

 - **Row Level Security (RLS)**: Users can only access their own data
 - **JWT Authentication**: Secure token-based authentication
-- **Automatic User Isolation**: All portfolio data is automatically scoped to the authenticated user
+- **Automatic User Isolation**: All portfolio and trade data is automatically scoped to the authenticated user